-- 1. Year of Expenditure \$ represent current year costs inflated to a projected cost for the year of expenditure. - 2.
-Totals and percentages may not add up due to rounding. - Road and bridge projects include street reconstructions, new street connections and widening, and throughway overcrossings with designs that support walking and biking to provide mobility and access for all modes of travel. - 4.
-Freight access projects improve access and mobility for national and international rail, air and marine freight to reach destinations within the region's industrial areas and to the regional throughway system. - 5.
-City/county totals do not sum to regional totals because many RTP projects cross county lines.
-Where this is the case, the entire project cost is included in the totals for each county in which it is located. - 6.
+- 1. Reflects the RTP financially constrained list of projects. - Year of Expenditure \$ represent current year costs inflated to a projected cost for the year of expenditure. - 3.
+Totals and percentages may not add up due to rounding. - Road and bridge projects include street reconstructions, new street connections and widening, and throughway overcrossings with designs that support walking and biking to provide mobility and access for all modes of travel. - Freight access projects improve access and mobility for national and international rail, air and marine freight to reach destinations within the region's industrial areas and to the regional throughway system. - 6.
 The I-5 Interstate Bridge Replacement (IBR) Program is reported separately due to the overall cost and mix of investments that would be constructed as part of the project.
-The project would replace I-5/Columbia River bridges, add auxiliary lanes and improve interchanges on I-5, extend light rail transit from Expo Center to Vancouver, WA, add walking and biking facilities and implement variable rate tolling.
+The project would replace I-5/Columbia River bridges, add auxiliary lanes and improve interchanges on I-5, extend light rail transit from Expo - Center to Vancouver, WA, add walking and biking facilities and implement variable rate tolling. - 7.
+Throughway projects vary and may include a mix of mainline and auxiliary lane additions, tolling (on I-205 and I-5), seismic retrofits and throughway bridge replacements, interchange fixes, frontage roads, soundwalls, multimodal throughway overcrossings and other bicycle, pedestrian and local street connections to support local circulation.